eecs484db/eecs484db.github.io/wn24/p3-mongodb/p3-mongodb.md

 MOB: [Value between 1 and 12]
 borncount: number of users born in that month

 You should end up with 12 records in the collection.
 To test your function, follow the instructions in test.js for query7.
 In particular, db.countbymonth.find() should work and return a list of 12 records that is sorted by BOM.
 The borncount values should add up to total number of users in the original collection.

+Note: The autograder is currently using version 3.6 of MongoDB (older version).
+The following accumulate command is not available: $count.
+Instead, $sum with an appropriate argument can be used to achieve the same result as counting.

 {: data-variant="no-line-numbers" }